 Some of us (hi there!) pay undue attention to price/earnings ratios.
 Dividend Growth Investor reminds you to look beyond one-time incidences that can have a huge impact on P/E, and instead focus on years’ worth of data.

 State-mandated financial literacy programs are an unalloyed good, right?
 Maybe not, according to John Kiernan at CardHub.
 Half a dozen business school professors (big ones, too: Harvard, Penn et al.) say that they’re a waste of time.
 For one thing, information changes rapidly between learning it in a classroom (from a textbook that’s likely already obsolete) and being able to apply it in the real world.
 For another, if you have a proclivity for bad financial decisions, it’ll take more than mere education to get through your head.
-This is one of the most thought-provoking posts we’ve ever had the pleasure of hosting in the CoW.
+Seriously, this is one of the most thought-provoking posts we’ve ever had the pleasure of hosting in the CoW.

 We saved the best for last.
 Jason at Hull Financial Planning returns with the most convoluted explanation ever of how he came to sit through a screening of a crowdfunded movie.
 On the other hand, we find that he went to West Point.
-(Boy, it’s fascinating what you can glean when you read the submissions instead of just cutting and pasting like every other blog carnival does.)
-And then Jason takes off.
+(Boy, it’s fascinating what you can glean when you actually read the submissions instead of just cutting and pasting like every other blog carnival does.)
+And then he takes off.
 In one of the longest submissions we’ve ever received, Jason takes us from his military career to his soul-sucking corporate career to his first entrepreneurial endeavor to where he is today.
 Jason explains that the ability to have options in your life – real options, not “Hmm…should I leave at 5:00, or stay another couple hours and hope the boss notices me?” are what separate the rich from the rest of us.

 We’ll see you tomorrow.
 Thanks for coming.